jtlap/nt2/doc/source/sdk/meta/traits/upgrade.rst

 Description
 ^^^^^^^^^^^
 Returns the input type rebound with an integral type that is twice as big as its primitive, with optional sign.
-If the primitive type is floating-point, use the floating-point type that is twice as big and discard the sign.
+If the primitive type is floating-point, use the floating-point type that is twice as big (the sign is ignored).

 For :ref:`simd_pack`, also makes cardinal twice as small.